myloveCc/NETCore.RedisKit/README.md

 | `version={string}`       | `DefaultVersion`         |	`(3.0 in Azure, else 2.0)` | Redis version level (useful when the server does not make this available) |
 | `writeBuffer={int}`      |	`WriteBuffer`           |	`4096`             |	Size of the output buffer |

+- You can find more information about[Exchange.Redis Configration](https://stackexchange.github.io/StackExchange.Redis/Configuration)

 # How to use